 2. Use eco-friendly household cleaning products

-Usage of eco-friendly and natural cleaning products for household chores is a great way to prevent ozone depletion.
+Usage of Eco-friendly and natural cleaning products for household chores is a great way to prevent ozone depletion.
 This is because many of these cleaning agents contain toxic chemicals that interfere with the ozone layer.
 A lot of supermarkets and health stores sell cleaning products that are toxic-free and made out of natural ingredients.

-3. Avoid using pesticides
+3. Avoid using pesticides and prevent ozone depletion

 Pesticides may be an easy solution for getting rid of weed, but are harmful for the ozone layer.
 The best solution for this would be to try using natural remedies, rather than heading out for pesticides.
 You can perhaps try to weed manually or mow your garden consistently so as to avoid weed-growth.
 You can check out the different DIY ideas to make your own eco-friendly pesticides at home to prevent ozone depletion.

 4. Developing stringent regulations for rocket launches

-At present, the global rocket launches do not contribute hugely to ozone layer depletion, but over the course of time, due to the advancement of the space industry, it will become a major contributor to ozone depletion.
+At present, the global rocket launches do not contribute hugely to ozone layer depletion.
+Due to the advancement of the space industry, it will become a major contributor to ozone depletion.
 All types of rocket engines result in combustion by products that are ozone-destroying compounds that are expelled directly in the middle and upper stratosphere layer – near the ozone layer.